-Asia wagers global cheer will outlive Fed tightening
+Asia shares take breather, Brent breaks above $65

-SYDNEY (Reuters) - Asian shares were trying to string together a fourth session of gains on Tuesday as optimism about global growth looked set to outlast an almost certain hike in U.S. borrowing costs this week.
+SYDNEY (Reuters) - Asian shares took a breather on Tuesday after three straight sessions of gains, with markets consolidating in the hope an upswing in global growth could outlast a likely hike in U.S. borrowing costs this week.

-The latest upbeat news came from China where banks doled out a surprisingly generous dose of credit in November, which could bode well for a pick up in retail sales and industrial output due later in the week.
+The latest promising news came from China where banks doled out a surprisingly generous dose of credit in November, which could bode well for a pick up in retail sales and industrial output due later in the week.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS inched up 0.06 percent, having rallied for three days in a row.
+MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dithered either side of flat having bounced 2 percent in the past three sessions.

-Australian stocks added 0.2 percent and Nikkei futures NKc1 pointed to a steady start after the index scored its highest close in 25 years on Monday.
+Moves were minor across the region, with blue chip Chinese shares off 0.2 percent .CSI300 and Australia up 0.1 percent .
+Japan's Nikkei .N225 was likewise steady, after the index scored its highest close in 25 years on Monday. [.T]

 Wall Street had been led higher by technology and energy stocks, with Apple Inc (AAPL.O) making the biggest contribution.
 The Dow .DJI rose 0.23 percent, while the S&P 500 .SPX added 0.32 percent and the Nasdaq .IXIC 0.51 percent.